justeattakeaway/pie/apps/pie-docs/README.md

 ### Adding Index pages
 An index page represents content for one of our main navigation items, for example: Foundations or Components.
 When a main navigation item does not have an index page, it will navigate to the first page under it.
-When it has content, it will open the accordion and navigate to that content.
+When it has content, it will navigate to that content.
+In both cases the accordion will be opened, as well when clicking the right caret.

 To set content for a main navigation item, in the item `.md` page, please add to the eleventyNavigation section at the top `hasIndexPage` like so: